Codecademy/docs/content/python/concepts/time-module/terms/time-ctime/time-ctime.md

   - 'paths/front-end-engineer-career-path'
 ---

-Returns a time expressed in seconds (since the epoch) to a string format.
+The `ctime()` function returns a formatted string of the time elapsed, expressed in seconds, since the epoch.

 ## Syntax